 The Problem

-Imperial Oil’s Kearl mine has been leaking toxic industrial wastewater (known as tailings) onto the territories of nearby Indigenous communities, including Athabasca Chipewyan First Nation and Mikisew Cree First Nation for over nine months.
-The communities were not informed of the leak until a separate incident spilled an additional 5.3 million litres of wastewater into the environment.
+In February 2023, 5.3 million litres of toxic wastewater spilled from Imperial Oil’s Kearl mine into the environment.
+This incident revealed that the same mine had been secretly leaking toxic industrial wastewater (known as tailings) onto the territories of nearby Indigenous communities, including Athabasca Chipewyan First Nation and Mikisew Cree First Nation, for over nine months.

-Environmental Defence, Keepers of the Water, Indigenous Climate Action and 12+ organizations from across the country sent a letter to Prime Minister Trudeau and the Alberta government calling for action and accountability for the disaster.
+Environmental Defence, Keepers of the Water, Indigenous Climate Action and 12+ organizations from across the country sent a letter to Prime Minister Trudeau and the Alberta government calling for action and accountability for the disasters from Imperial Oil’s operations.

 What are toxic tailings “ponds”?